colcon/colcon-bundle/.github/actions/cw-build-status/README.md

 ## CloudWatch Metrics format

-The following metrics will be logged under the namespace `GithubCI` by default, this namespace can be changed via the `namespace` input parameter.
+The following metrics will be logged under the namespace `GithubCI` by default.
+The namespace can be changed via the `namespace` input parameter.

 - Builds - Always a value of 1
 - FailedBuilds  - Value of 1 when the build fails, 0 otherwise